India domestic route

 The Himalayas disappear behind cloud in monsoon season (June–September), but Varanasi's crescent bend and the Ganga meanders below are often visible through breaks.
 The plain itself stays clear more often than not.

-What is the best side of plane for Delhi to Kolkata?
+What is the best side for Delhi to Kolkata?